 Educational Options

-Welcome to the Stanislaus County Office of Education's Educational Options Division webpage.
-Educational Options provide an opportunity for students to succeed in an educational environment that focuses on the individual and his/her responsibility to make wise choices.
-We believe all of our students can succeed and that each student is capable of making wise choices that will help them achieve their short-term and/or long-term goals.
+Welcome to the Stanislaus County Office of Education's Educational Options Division web page.
+Educational Options provide an opportunity for students to succeed in an academic environment that focuses on the individual and their responsibility to make wise choices.
+We believe all of our students can succeed and that each student is capable of making wise choices that will help them achieve their short-term and long-term goals.

 The Educational Options Division includes the following schools, programs, and services;